I have been preoccupied with considerations of my future.

 I’m looking at the final third (if I’m lucky).

-And that was the basis for the song, namely all of the feelings and reasons that are dominating my pondering, and the notion of swapping sunset for sunrise as a metaphorically pleasing beginning of a new chapter in life.
+And that was the basis for the song, namely all of the feelings and reasons that were dominating my pondering, and the notion of swapping sunset for sunrise as a metaphorically pleasing beginning of a new chapter in life.
 I often need to tinker with the lyrics a I go along because I tend to be impatient about setting things to music (so I end up doing that before the lyrics are completely ready), but in this case I kept the song very simple so I was able to get all of the details fiddled out beforehand.

 It took a while to get a nice balance between lead and background, and I am very happy with the result.